 This blog post is part of the American College President Study body of work generously supported by the TIAA Institute.
-ACE will release The American College President: 2023 Edition on April 14.

 Since the founding of American higher education, college and university presidents have generally been White men—even initially at women’s colleges.
 While women have been outpacing men in degree attainment for decades, the leadership of colleges and universities has remained predominantly male.